 Easy Coconut Nut Pie Crust (gluten, grain, and dairy free)

-1/2 cup crispy walnuts (soaked and dehydrated is best)
+- 1/2 cup crispy walnuts (soaked and dehydrated for best digestion)

-1/2 cup crispy pecans (soaked and dehydrated is best)
+- 1/2 cup crispy pecans (soaked and dehydrated for best digestion)

-1/4 cup macadamia nuts (soaked and dehydrated is best)
+- 1/4 cup macadamia nuts (soaked and dehydrated for best digestion)

-1/3 cup virgin coconut oil (I love Tropical Traditions’ Green Label in this recipe)
+- 1/3 cup melted virgin coconut oil (I love Tropical Traditions' Green Label in this recipe)

 dash of sea salt